“I told people I was a drummer before I even had a set, I was a mental drummer.”

 Online Drum Lessons

-I am now teaching one-on-one drum lessons online via Zoom, Skype and other video communication platforms.
+I offer one-on-one drum lessons online via Zoom, Skype and other video communication platforms.
 Please check out my online lessons page.

 - Individually paced learning.